use good ingredients

 In January 2018 CaityPies entered the local Farmers Market circuit.

-Cait quit her day job in March 2018.
+February was so busy that Cait quit her day job by March 2018.

 By May CaityPies had it's Manufacturer's Permit and started selling pies to Dino's, Old Made Good, and a number of other local coffee shops, bars, and retail spots.